szhshp/NextJS-BlogTemplate-ProjectTitan/posts/SideBarLinksExample.md

 ---
 category: Tech
-title: 'Sidebar links Example' date : '2021-05-30'
+title: 'Sidebar links Example' date : '2021-05-25'
-tags: ['Project','Titan']
+tags: ['Project', 'Titan']
 ---

-# This is a post
+# Post Example

-Edit the sidebar links in `data\staticPageRoutes.ts`
+You can link any post to a sidebar button on `data\staticPageRoutes.ts` .